 The whole point of a motorcycle tour is to get out and see the country, so plan to stop often.
 To date, the longest motorcycle tour that was ever undertaken was made by Emilio Scotto and covered 457,000 miles.
 Scotto didn’t just jump on his bike and make the ride in a year, though.
 He rode for ten years and had an amazing adventure spanning the entire globe.

 There are a few necessities that every touring rider should bring along.
-Pack rain gear, a first-aid kit, a small-tire repair kit, zip ties, small tools, and emergency snacks and water.
-There’s no predicting when the weather might unexpectedly turn or a minor emergency might come up, so it’s best to be prepared.
+Pack rain gear, a first-aid kit, a small tire repair kit, zip ties, small tools, and emergency snacks and water.
+There’s no predicting when the weather might unexpectedly turn or a minor emergency might come up, so prepare for it.

 Make sure to distribute weight evenly on the bike.
 Panniers should be filled first before moving on to the top case.
-Anything lashed to the pillion seat should be carefully secured and kept as close to the seat as possible to avoid being affected by strong gusts of wind.
+Anything lashed to the pillion seat should be carefully secured.
+Keep it as close to the seat as possible to avoid being affected by strong gusts of wind.